Smyly stars as Cubs beat Reds in 2nd 'Field of Dreams' game

 AP Baseball Writer

-DYERSVILLE, Iowa (AP) — After the Griffeys played catch in Iowa, Drew Smyly took over.

-Smyly struck out nine in five scoreless innings, and the Chicago Cubs beat the Cincinnati Reds 4-2 on Thursday night in Major League Baseball’s second annual “Field of Dreams” game.

-Seiya Suzuki reached three times and Nick Madrigal had three hits for Chicago in a throwback ballpark a short walk away from the main field for the beloved 1989 movie.
-Ian Happ had two hits and drove in a run.
+Nick Madrigal had three hits for Chicago in a throwback ballpark a short walk away from the main field for the 1989 movie.
+Smyly (5-6) pitched five scoreless innings and Ian Happ had two hits, including an RBI double that drove in Hoerner during a fast start for the Cubs.

-“It’s really magic,” Cubs catcher Willson Contreras said of the field.
-“It has some kind of energy that I think is real.”

 The night began with Hall of Famer Ken Griffey Jr. and his father emerging from the iconic outfield cornstalks for their own version of a memorable scene from the film, delighting the sellout crowd of 7,823.